tiprankstipranks

 High Concentration in a Few Stocks

-The top two holdings make up a large share of the portfolio, which increases the impact that problems at a single company can have on the fund.
+The top two holdings make up a large share of the portfolio, which increases the impact that problems at these individual companies could have on the ETF.

 MORT vs. SPDR S&P 500 ETF (SPY)